- Please watch this very helpful snippet installation video.

 I’ll need the following to better assist you:

 - A URL where I can view the form.

 - The contents of your functions.php file.
-You can copy and paste the contents of this file to a pastie or your favorite code sharing service.
-If you use Pastie, remember to set the paste as private by clicking the yellow lock before saving.
+You can copy and paste the contents of this file to a Snippi or your favorite code sharing service.
+If you use Snippi, you can set an expiration date so it automatically deletes itself.